daavila1/data-analytics/readme.md

-# Diploma in Data Analytics - Part 1: Data Analysis
+# Diploma in Data Analytics

 Welcome to my repository for my Data Analytics diploma!
 This repository is a curated collection of materials and resources from the diploma program I  undertook during August and September 2023.